umee-network/docs/docs/governance/community-dao/overview.md

 An additional $1,000 USD in UMEE will be reserved for unforseen operational expenses.

-The payments above bring the Community DAO’s maximum quarterly operational budget to $25,000.
+The payments above bring the Community DAO Committee's quarterly expenses to $25,000.

 > The Umee Core team will initially handle all token disbursements.